What is a payment facilitator?

 Now that we’ve talked about what it takes to become a PayFac, let’s dive into their responsibilities.
-Since the daily operations of a payment facilitator can be unclear—especially if you’re new to payments—we’ve broken payment facilitation down into three pillars:
+Since the daily operations of a payment facilitator can be unclear—especially if you’re new to payments—we’ve broken it down into three pillars:

 Pillar 1: Onboarding and underwriting The PayFac handles all of the compliance checks on new merchant applications and ensures that they are safe to bring onto the platform.